 In the CFL process, while the couple retains separate collaboratively trained lawyers, they then retain a single financial advisor and/or child expert and/or divorce coaches who form a team with the lawyers and clients.
 The financial advisor, child expert and divorce coaches act as consultants within a team framework.
 Because each party has their own lawyer though, they are assured their respective legal rights are preserved.
 Certainly the disposition of the lawyers is one of settlement as litigation is openly off the table.
 The risk of conflict is reduced in favor of improving the probability of settlement.

-At issue to some persons considering CFL, is concern that they may be forced to capitulate or acquiesce on matters of importance or safety.
+At issue to some persons considering CFL, is the concern that they may be forced to capitulate or acquiesce on matters of importance or safety.

 Firstly, no party is to be forced to agree to anything.
 That is why they both retain separate counsel; to protect legal rights and assure a process that addresses mutual concerns.